-Graduates of the IUFW MIRS Program who meet the required radiography clinical standards are eligible to apply to sit for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).
-Successful completion of the ARRT examination earns the initial certification to practice as a Registered Technologist in Radiography, R.T.(R).
+Successful completion of the ARRT examination earns the initial certification to practice as a Registered Technologist, R.T., in Sonography: Sonography R.T.(S) or Vascular Sonography R.T.(VS).
 Renewal is required annually, and recertification will be required after 10 years.
 For further information regarding registration, certification or recertification, please contact the American Registry of Radiologic Technologists (ARRT):